 - NB!
-Never move the patient person without a medical team!
+Never move the patient without a medical team!

 - Unclip the wing from the carabiners, making sure to not bump or move the patient.
 This ensures that a gust does not inflate and drag the patient any further.
 If necessary, cut the lines.

-- In hot weather, peep the patient hydrated with little sips of water, and cooled down with a damp cloth.
+- In hot weather, keep the patient hydrated with little sips of water and cooled down with a damp cloth.
 You can also use the wing to provide shade.

 - Spread the canopy out to attract increase visibility to rescuers.
 However, a helicopter will create a lot of turbulence, you should bunch up and secure the canopy before the helicopter arrives so that the canopy does not become a hazard for the helicopter.

 - Do not speak to the press.
-Rather contact the SAHPA Safety Manager, who will arrange for a brief Press Release to be published.
+Refer journalists to the SAHPA National Safety Officer, who will arrange for a brief Press Release to be published.